rclone/rclone/docs/content/crypt.md

 ### Key derivation ###

-Rclone uses `scrypt` with parameters `N=16384, r=8, p=1` with a an optional user supplied salt (password2) to derive the 32+32+16 = 80
+Rclone uses `scrypt` with parameters `N=16384, r=8, p=1` with an optional user supplied salt (password2) to derive the 32+32+16 = 80
 bytes of key material required.
 If the user doesn't supply a salt then rclone uses an internal one.

 `scrypt` makes it impractical to mount a dictionary attack on rclone encrypted data.
-For full protection agains this you should always use a salt.
+For full protection against this you should always use a salt.